-Careful assessment of the specific issues will allow Dr. Fuller to determine the most appropriate treatment plan for an individual or couple.
+Careful assessment of the specific issues will allow Dr. Fuller to determine the most appropriate treatment plan for an individual, couple, family, or business/organization.

 Couples meet with a psychotherapist to identify the strengths and weaknesses of each individual and how this interaction contributes to relationship problems, as well as the positive aspects of the relationship.
 A collaborative approach is used to overcome barriers and enhance overall satisfaction with the relationship as well as each individual’s approach to life.
 Couples therapy has been shown to not only improve satisfaction with relationships, but also to alleviate symptoms associated with depression and anxiety.

 A safe group environment allows for numerous dynamics to be used for individual growth.
 The group context allows natural patterns to emerge that members and the leader can use to better understand and address intrapersonal and interpersonal issues.
 Clients learn Cognitive Behavior Therapy (CBT) tools, which enable clients to reduce anxiety, anger, shame, depression, guilt, and embarrassment.
 They also set realistic goals in their personal and professional lives, identify barriers, and then with acceptance and accountability work to overcome those obstacles and achieve their goals.

 Many problems take place in the home environment or even across households.
 When family members are willing to use therapy together, this can be a highly effective treatment.
 Many issues are patterned across generations, have developed from early childhood experiences, and are currently still wreaking havoc in both the family relationships and interactions, as well as individual family members’ emotional lives.
 Family therapy can provide a setting to better understand not only the individual’s emotional problems, but the role the system plays in the overall functioning of each member.
 Many families discover that without help, even voicing certain problems or requests is unworkable without family therapy.